Ever left a job and still had access to your company email or shared drive months later? Yikes.

-Blissfully integrates with your email or SSO provider to allow an offboarding to be initiated in any tool, manages deprovisioning of tools through those platforms, and maintains consistency across all tools at use in an organization.
-When using other tools, Blissfully will still track third party completion)
+Blissfully integrates with your email or SSO provider to allow an offboarding to be initiated in any tool, and it manages the de-provisioning of tools through those platforms as it maintains consistency across all tools in an organization.
+When using other tools, Blissfully will still track third-party completion.

 Blissfully stores a backup of the offboarded account, along with any associated emails and shared files.
-This ensures there’s no data loss in the handover, and enables you to delete the account to stop paying for the license and keep data for long term archive.
+This ensures there’s no data loss in the handover and enables you to delete the account to stop paying for the license and keep data to archive long-term.

 Blissfully automatically transfers ownership of SaaS tools and billing, making vendor management more consistent, and ensuring that someone is monitoring spending on tools.

-Below is a matrix comparing Blissfully to the most popular options for offboarding solutions, whether it’s a Single-Sign On/Identity And Access Manager such as Okta, SaaS Ops such as BetterCloud, other SaaS management providers and more.
+The matrix below compares Blissfully to the most popular options for offboarding solutions, whether it’s a single-sign-on/Identity and access manager such as Okta, SaaS ops such as BetterCloud, other SaaS management providers.

-To sum it all up, the employee offboarding approach outlined in this guide, when executed with a central platform in place like Blissfully, will help make your organization a better place to work, while protecting your valuable assets and enabling your long-term success.
+The employee offboarding approach outlined in this guide, when executed with a central platform in place like Blissfully, will make your organization a better place to work as it protects your valuable assets and keeps you from potentially fatal security breaches.